 - 1.5.1.
 A student must undertake an approved course of study, or approved combination of modules according to the course specification, and meet the compulsory and core elements for progression from one year of study to the next and for an award. - 1.5.2.
 Courses are carefully constructed combinations of academically coherent core and optional modules whose successful completion leads to an award. - 1.5.3.
-A module worth 20 credits represents a sixth of one year of study for all undergraduate courses.
 Normally, students shall be enrolled with the University and registered on courses and modules in accordance with the requirements set out in these regulations.